tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-3-Analysis.md

        Key Questions:
         - Which routes are the most and least popular by passenger volume?
+	- Which routes have the most first-class ticket sales?
         - Which routes generate the highest and lowest revenue?
-        - Which routes have the highest average ticket prices and most first-class ticket sales?
+        - Which routes have the highest average ticket prices?

 ##
 **SQL Queries:**